 Stainless Steel Heat Treatment Process and Cautions

-Stainless steel has been invented since the early 20th century for less than a hundred years.
+Stainless steel has been invented in the early 20th century for less than a hundred years.
 However, the situation of its development and application is extremely rapid.
 Especially since the late 1960s.
 The world’s stainless steel production has maintained an average annual growth rate of 4%.
 The application range of stainless steel has gradually expanded to various areas of the national economy.
-An important factor in the rapid development of stainless steel is its resistance to corrosion and stainless steel heat treatment.
+An important factor in the rapid development of stainless steel is its resistance to corrosion and the stainless steel heat treatment process.
 The advantages and disadvantages of the stainless steel heat treatment process have a great influence on the corrosion resistance and heat resistance of stainless steel.
 It also plays a decisive role in the processing properties of stainless steel.
-Therefore, the heat treatment process of stainless steel has always been in a very important position in the production process of stainless steel.

-1. The heating temperature is higher and the heating time is relatively longer.
+- 1. The heating temperature is higher and the heating time is relatively longer.

-2. The thermal conductivity of stainless steel is low.
+- 2. The thermal conductivity of stainless steel is low.
 The temperature uniformity is poor at low temperatures.

-3. The austenitic stainless steel has a high temperature expansion.
+- 3. The austenitic stainless steel has a high-temperature expansion.

-5. The surface gloss of stainless steel has a decisive influence on the use and price of the product.
+- 5. The surface gloss of stainless steel has a decisive influence on the use and price of the product.
 The iron oxide produced during heat treatment will seriously affect the surface gloss.

 Be sure to avoid scratching the stainless steel surface and prevent deformation during heat treatment.